Development cooperation appropriations

 Download data file Source: MFA

 Internationally, the OECD Development Assistance Committee (DAC) monitors its member countries’ ODA performance based on the reports submitted to it.
-Statistics showing OECD/DAC member countries' development cooperation funding on DAC’s website(Link to another website.).
+Statistics showing OECD/DAC member countries' development cooperation funding on DAC’s website.

 Statistics on Finland's development assistance disbursements in the past decades: